pdat24/Shopee/README.md

-# Web shopee on desktop
+# Shopee web version on desktop

 ## To start project:
 ### Open terminal in which the project cloned and run these commands: